cms-dev/cms/README.md

 CMS is composed of several services, that can be run on a single or on many servers.
 The core services are:

-- LogService: collects all log message in a single place;
+- LogService: collects all log messages in a single place;

 - ResourceService: collects data about the services running on the same server, and takes care of starting all of them with a single